idmrz/Portfolio/README.md

 ### About

-   Hi!
-I'm Ibrahim, I have 14 years experience in technical department of counstruction field and since 2015 working as data analyst.
+   I have 14 years of experience in the technical department in the construction field and have been working as a data analyst since 2015.

 ### Table of contents
 - [About](#about)